Industry & News

 Several strategic adjustments are already being discussed across the industry.

-California's Clean Vehicle Rebate Project has long supplemented federal incentives, and other states may move to expand their own programmes if Washington steps back.
+California's Clean Vehicle Rebate Project has long supplemented federal incentives, and other states may move to expand their own programs if Washington steps back.
 The California Air Resources Board has consistently used state-level policy to push electrification further and faster than federal minimums require.
-The risk is a fragmented national landscape where EV affordability depends heavily on your zip code, concentrating demand in a handful of progressive states and leaving large portions of the country underserved.
+The risk is a fragmented national landscape where EV affordability depends heavily on your zip code, concentrating demand in a handful of states and leaving large portions of the country underserved.
+Regional data on which states or markets would be hit hardest is not available in the research underlying this piece.

 Price Adjustments and the Margin Question

 Manufacturers could respond with direct price cuts or consumer rebates to protect sales volumes.
-The danger is a margin-eroding price war, particularly damaging for companies that are not yet profitable on their EV lines.
+No automaker has publicly committed to absorbing the full $7,500 through a price reduction, and no margin data by brand on current EV lines is available here to model what such a commitment would cost.
+The danger is a margin-eroding price war, particularly damaging for companies not yet profitable on their EV lines.
 For consumers, a price war is welcome.
 For manufacturers already burning cash on electrification infrastructure, it adds pressure at the worst possible time.

 Shifting Consumer Behaviour: Used EVs and Plug-In Hybrids